How to Use Asana as an Editorial Calendar

 Asana doesn’t give you an option to assign a task to multiple users.
 This makes perfect sense from a project management perspective and ensures that every task has a clear owner.
 However, many editorial tasks are performed in partnership between different team members equally responsible for project delivery.

-The workaround for this problem is the collaborators option in Asana, using which you can add other team members to a task.
+The workaround for this problem is the collaborator option in Asana, using which you can add other team members to a task.
 But it’s still not an ideal solution.